Liechtenstein has introduced new blockchain laws – a careful and light-handed regulatory framework for the blockchain industry.

 The law aims to erase the existing risks in the area of Cryptocurrencies, provide legal certainty and security however without imposing undue limiting restrictions and therewith provide a reliable framework for an entire economy of digital and digitalized assets.

 The exact content of the Blockchain Laws Liechtenstein will be published in June 2018.
-The enactment is expected by Fall 2018 and the law is intended to be put in force by beginning of 2019.
+The enactment is expected by mid 2019 and the law is intended to be put in force in the second half of 2019.

 Most importantly the Blockchain Act shall provide basis that every possible asset (i.e. movables, real estate, bonds, securities etc.) can be tokenized, thus digitalized and listed on a Cryptocurrency Exchange.
 This is expected to facilitate the exchange and also storage of ownership and to unleash the actual value of any property.